Samsung Phone Problems: 5 Common Issues and Fast Fixes That Work

 Q. Why is my Samsung phone battery draining so fast?

-A. Background apps, Always On Display, and aging batteries are common causes of rapid battery drain.
+A. Background apps, Always On Display, high refresh rates, and aging batteries are common causes.

-Q. How do I fix Samsung Wi-Fi not connecting?
+Q. How do I fix Samsung phone freezing issues?